joncahn/epicc-documentation/docs/source/output.rst

 	RNA/
 	├── chkpts/	# Empty checkpoint files used for pipeline logic.
 Deleting them will trigger rerunning the corresponding analysis
 	├── DEG/ # Differential Expression Analysis results.
-Contains count tables, list of differential expression genes for all pairwise comparisons, gene expression tables and RData object for plotting gene expression (see `usage - plotting differential expression`).
+Contains count tables, list of differential expression genes for all pairwise comparisons, gene expression tables and RData object for plotting gene expression (see `usage - plotting differential expression`)
 	├── fastq/	# Processed FASTQ files
 	├── GO/	# Gene Ontology Analysis results (optional).
 Contains GO terms enriched in sets of DEGs uniquely UP- or DOWN-regulated in each sample, and in additional GO analysis (see `usage - GO analysis`)
 	├── logs/	# Log files
-	├── mapped/	# Mapped reads (bam) (and STAR output files) ├── plots/	# Expression and GO analysis (optional) ├── reports/	# QC reports and summary of mapping statistics and peak statistics └── tracks/	# Track files (bigwigs); plus and minus strand (still in positive values) CPM for each replicate and merged all replicates per sample
+	├── mapped/	# Mapped reads (bam) (and STAR output files) ├── plots/	# Expression and GO analysis (optional) ├── reports/	# QC reports (output from Cutadapt) and summary of mapping statistics and peak statistics (output from STAR and samtools)
+	└── tracks/	# Track files (bigwigs); plus and minus strand (still in positive values) CPM for each replicate and merged all replicates per sample

 Mapping statistics